Certification Process Step-by-Step

 1. Identify if there is an applicable methodology for the proposed project.

-2. Once you have found your methodology, the next step is to check project eligibility within the Principles & Requirements and the relevant Project Activity Requirements.
+2. Once you have found your methodology, the next step is to check that the project conforms to the Principles & Requirements and the relevant Activity Requirements.

 3. For projects that plan to issue Gold Standard carbon credits, additional requirements are located in the GHG emission reductions and sequestration product requirements.

 projects need to apply the latest version of the methodology and any applicable tools at the time of first submission (preliminary review).
-For transition projects please refer to Annex B of the GHG Emission Reductions & Sequestration Product Requirements for more information.
+For projects planning to transition from others standards please refer to Annex B of the GHG Emission Reductions & Sequestration Product Requirements for more information.

 4. Confirm the basic project design and assess against Gold Standard safeguarding principles.